Written by Bonnie L. Grant and published on https://www.gardeningknowhow.com/.

 When to Prune Fruit Trees

 Most fruit trees don’t need pruning annually once they have been trained.
 Initial fruit tree pruning is important to help young trees produce thick stems and open canopies where light and air can enter and promote flowering, as well as reduce fungal and bacterial diseases.
 The best time for pruning fruit trees is at planting and in subsequent years, in early spring before buds break and trees are still dormant.
+This ensures the tree can focus its energy on developing strong branches and a healthy framework.
+As the tree matures, selective pruning may be required to remove dead or overcrowded branches and maintain an optimal structure.
+Knowing when to use a tree lopper is crucial for such tasks, as it allows for precise cuts on thicker branches without causing unnecessary damage to the tree.

 Pruning should be undertaken at planting time where you cut the new stem off 24 to 30 inches (61-76 cm.) from the ground and remove any side shoots.
 This causes the new tree to grow low branches and balances growth and the root system to keep the plant from getting top heavy during establishment.